alexwkleung/Lilian/README.md

 2. Perfect amount of simplicity:

 - [Inter](https://github.com/rsms/inter) font
-- No distractions, no heavy dependencies
+- No UI distractions, no heavy dependencies
 - Default theme leaves room for customization
 - Comfortable default font size for reading
-- Comfortable default mobile and desktop media queries
+- Comfortable default mobile and desktop styles

 # Frequently Asked Questions

+The FAQ will be updated periodically.

 1. Q: I know Lilian is a blog template, but how does it work without utilizing a site generator or framework?

     A: Lilian is powered using a handful of utilities that are executed locally.
 You can find them in `src/utils`.

-    Here is how these utilities work (in no particular order):
+    Here is a gist of how these utilities work (in no particular order):

     1. Using functions from [Eva-ST-Util](https://github.com/alexwkleung/Eva-ST-Util) allows you to work with Markdown, such as manipulating the AST.
 Also, the string from Markdown -> HTML is used later.